 If an applicant for, or tenant of, PHA housing represents to PHA that they are entitled to protections under VAWA, PHA shall request in writing that the applicant submit a form of documentation as described above.
 The tenant must submit the required certification and supporting documentation to PHA within fourteen (14) business days after PHA has requested in writing the documentation from the applicant/tenant.
 The14-day deadline may be extended at PHA's discretion.
-If the individual does not provide the required certification and supporting documentation request, or within the approved extension period, PHA may proceed with denial or termination of assistance.
+If the individual does not provide the required certification and supporting documentation within fourteen (14) business days of PHA's written request, or within the approved extension period, PHA may proceed with denial or termination of assistance.